-In November 2018, the Company gave Secova notice of termination of the option agreements on the basis that Secova failed to incur expenditures required to exercise the option within the time prescribed under the option agreement.
-Further, there remains \$183,795 of outstanding indebtedness of Secova to the Company for expenditures incurred on behalf of Secova and interest income.
+In November 2018, the Company gave Secova notice of termination of the option agreement on the basis that Secova failed to incur expenditures required to exercise the option within the time prescribed under the agreement.
+Further, there remained \$183,795 of outstanding indebtedness of Secova to the Company for expenditures incurred on behalf of Secova including interest.
 During the year ended February 29, 2020, the Company recorded an allowance for doubtful account relating to this indebtedness due to uncertainty in collectability.